dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/git/resolve-merge-conflicts.md

 ---
-title: "Resolve merge conflicts in the Cloud IDE"
+title: "Merge conflicts in dbt Cloud"
 id: "resolve-merge-conflicts"
 ---

 [Merge conflicts](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/about-merge-conflicts) often occur when multiple users are concurrently making edits to the same section in the same file.

 This makes it difficult for Git to decide what changes to incorporate in the final merge.
 The Cloud IDE merge conflict process gives you the ability to decide which lines of code to keep and commit.
-This document will show you how you can resolve merge conflicts in the Cloud IDE.
+This document will show you how you can resolve merge conflicts in the [dbt Cloud IDE](/docs/get-started/develop-in-the-cloud).

 ## Identify merge conflicts